anytizer/neattesting.py/README.md

     tp.perform(BusinessLogicTests(), True)
 ```

-In this example, `BusinessLogcTests` is a test suite which contains test_* methods.
+In this example, `BusinessLogcTests` is a test suite which contains test_* methods, each returning boolean flags.
+One example of `BusinessLogcTests` is `MathematicalTests` below as:

 ```
 from business import BusinessLogic